Iqbalur Rahim: Career

 Iqbal was elected to the parliament from Dinajpur-3 in 2008 as a Bangladesh Awami candidate.
 He was re-elected on 5 January 2014 from Dinajpur-3.

-Iqbal laid the foundation stone of a bridge over Dhepa River in Dinajpur on 23 October 2011 and then on 10 November 2011, Khalid Mahmud Chowdhury, Member of Parliament from Dinajpur-2 laid the foundation stone on the other side.
-On 15 February 2014 he visited Hindu families in Chirirbandar upazila, Dinajpur District attacked by members of Jamaat-e-Islami Bangladesh, Islami Chhatra Shibir, and Bangladesh Nationalist Party following the 5 January 2014 General Elections in Bangladesh.
+Iqbal laid the foundation stone of a bridge over the Dhepa River in Dinajpur on 23 October 2011.
+Then on 10 November 2011, Khalid Mahmud Chowdhury, member of parliament from Dinajpur-2, laid the foundation stone on the other side.
+On 15 February 2014, he visited Hindu families in Chirirbandar Upazila, Dinajpur District, attacked by members of Jamaat-e-Islami Bangladesh, Islami Chhatra Shibir, and Bangladesh Nationalist Party following the 5 January 2014 General Elections in Bangladesh.
 He is a whip in the parliament of Bangladesh.

-In August 2024, Anti-Corruption Commission of Bangladesh decided to investigate the allegations of corruption brought against Iqbal after the fall of the Sheikh Hasina led Awami League government.
-Two murder cases was filed against him and his brother, including one by a leader of the Bangladesh Jatiotabadi Jubo Dal.
+In August 2024, the Anti-Corruption Commission of Bangladesh decided to investigate the allegations of corruption brought against Iqbal after the fall of the Sheikh Hasina-led Awami League government.
+Two murder cases were filed against him and his brother, including one by a leader of the Bangladesh Jatiotabadi Jubo Dal.

 Award

-World Leadership Federation (WLF), a global platform based in India, has nominated Iqbal, the whip of the Bangladesh Parliament, for WLF Award-2017 for his outstanding contribution to social services.
-The WLF has decided to give him the award in the social innovator category and the award will be handed over to Iqbalur Rahim on 23 February at a gala event in Dubai.
-The federation has chosen Iqbalur Rahim, a ruling Bangladesh Awami League lawmaker elected from Dinajpur, to construct and maintain a shelter house "Manab Palli" for transsexuals under his constituency.
+World Leadership Federation (WLF), a global platform based in India, has nominated Iqbal, the whip of the Bangladesh Parliament, for the WLF Award-2017 for his outstanding contribution to social services.
+The WLF has decided to give him the award in the social innovator category, and the award will be handed over to Iqbalur Rahim on 23 February at a gala event in Dubai.
+The federation has chosen Iqbalur Rahim, a ruling Bangladesh Awami League lawmaker elected from Dinajpur, to construct and maintain a shelter house "Manab Palli", for transsexuals under his constituency.

 Personal life

-Iqbal's father, M. Abdur Rahim, was a Jatiya Sangsad member from the same constituency and famous politician from Dinajpur who was awarded Independence Day Award.
-His only brother M Enayetur Rahim is a justice on the Appellate Division of Bangladesh Supreme Court.
+Iqbal's father, M. Abdur Rahim, was a Jatiya Sangsad member from the same constituency and a famous politician from Dinajpur who was awarded the Independence Day Award.
+His only brother, M Enayetur Rahim, is a justice on the Appellate Division of the Bangladesh Supreme Court.